-- 4.1 This policy provides a framework within which the trust will encourage and facilitate working practices and services that support positive employee health and wellbeing; minimise wherever possible the detrimental impact of work-related stress on all staff and their work; and ensure that staff are appropriately supported in their workplace. - 4.2 This policy applies to both mental and physical health with the clear aims of: - Preventing, so far as is practicable, those circumstances detrimental to health and wellbeing; - Providing a culture where all health and wellbeing issues can be discussed openly in a supportive way; - Encouraging and promoting positive physical and mental health and wellbeing through our policies and support services, whilst recognising the impact of personal choice and lifestyle; - Encouraging and promoting a healthy lifestyle and healthy eating; - Improving understanding and awareness of health and wellbeing issues and the support available both inside and outside the trust. - Reducing staff workload and promoting a good work-life balance - 4.3 This policy will highlight where the Trust will financially subsidise the costs of any activities/events associated with the promotion of Health and Wellbeing within the Trust.
+- 4.1 This policy provides a framework within which the Trust will encourage and facilitate working practices and services that support positive employee health, wellbeing and morale; minimise wherever possible the detrimental impact of work-related stress on all staff and their work; and ensure that staff are appropriately supported in their workplace. - 4.2 This policy applies to both mental and physical health with the clear aims of: - Preventing, so far as is practicable, those circumstances detrimental to health and wellbeing: - Providing a culture where all health and wellbeing issues can be discussed openly in a supportive way; - Encouraging and promoting positive physical and mental health and wellbeing through our policies and support services, whilst recognising the impact of personal choice and lifestyle; - Encouraging and promoting a healthy lifestyle and healthy eating; - Improving understanding and awareness of health and wellbeing issues and the support available both inside and outside the Trust. - Reducing staff workload and promoting a good work-life balance.